 - You’ll be asked to choose a preferred language on the second screen.

-- You can either sign-up/login or even skip sign-in to start using the app.
+- You can either sign-up/log in or even skip sign-in to start using the app.

 Use these things that create a great app onboarding experience when wondering how to increase app engagement and user retention.

 This is one of the app engagement strategies that definitely work.
 Keep the onboarding process of your mobile app as simple and as minimalistic as possible.
-Just like Amazon, Instagram sign up process is quick and easy.
+Just like Amazon, Instagram sign-up process is quick and easy.

 A good rule of thumb is to limit the account creation or user onboarding process to a maximum of 3 screens.
-A major chunk of users who download your app are trying to figure out what your app is all about and/or to know how it works.
+A major chunk of users who download your app is trying to figure out what your app is all about and/or to know how it works.